 Contemplative practices come in many forms.
 Lawrence provides opportunities for guided contemplation on campus.

-Campus Center Yoga is available weekdays Monday-Thursday and is open to Lawrentians and community.
+Physically Distanced Yoga is available Tuesdays and Thursdays and is open to Lawrentians and community.

 Morning Meditation provides an intentional start to the day with a clear head.
 Students focus on breathing and posture, connect with their thoughts, and lean toward clarity as they heighten their ability to manage the day ahead of them.

 Buddhist Meditation By focusing on your breathing and clearing away unnecessary thoughts, you open yourself to the potential of being more centered, focused, and intentional.
-Tibetan Buddhist meditation can be experienced at Lawrence and is led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
+Tibetan Buddhist meditation can be experienced at Lawrence and is frequently led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
+For Fall 2020, student leaders will offer a virtual meditation on Tuesdays and physically distanced in-person meditation in the Sabin Living Room or the grassy area to the east of Sabin House.

 Deep Listening Join the Lawrence deep listening community and learn how to deeply experience the world through the art of listening—through sound, through movement, through memory.